tomasrudh/analogclock/README.md

 ## Installation

-Install using HACS, search for 'Analog card'.
+Install using HACS, search for 'Analog Clock'.

 To add card in GUI mode, click +Add Card, scroll down to the bottom and press Manual.
 Delete the text already in the code panel and add this:
 ```